DanielY1783/te_ml/bin/README.txt

 2018_07_03_pca_te_enhancers: Principal component analysis on kmers from transposable
 	elements only, intersection of tranposable elements and enhancers, and enhancers only.
 Uses chromhmm

+2018_07_05_subset_hervs: Retrain machine learning model on a smaller subset of HERVs.